JetS3t Cockpit

 The Upload preferences allow you to set:

-Encrypting files may help to protect sensitive information, especially if you don't trust the operators of S3.
+Encrypting files may help to protect sensitive information, especially if you don't fully trust the operators of your online storage service.
 The encryption relies on a password you provide, and files will only be readable by someone with that password.

 Note: Beware of using more than one password in a bucket, as Cockpit is only smart enough to handle one password at a time when downloading.

-Before downloading Cockpit compares any files present in the target location against the objects in S3 and detects any clashes (see Automatic File Comparisons).
-If you download objects contained in a folder structure, that folder structure will be re-created exactly on your computer (provided the files were initially uploaded with a jets3t tool).
+Before downloading objects, Cockpit compares any files present in the target location against the objects online and detects any clashes (see Automatic File Comparisons).
+If you download objects contained in a folder structure, that folder structure will be re-created exactly on your computer (provided the files were initially uploaded with a JetS3t tool).

 Cockpit will automatically unzip GZipped objects and decrypt Encrypted objects, though you will have to set your encryption password in the Cockpit Preferences dialog before you can download encrypted objects.